mrkkrp/markkarpov.com/tutorial/megaparsec.md

 ## `notFollowedBy` and `lookAhead`

-There are two more primitives (in addition to `try`) that can perform look ahead in input stream without actually advancing parsing position in it.
+There are two more primitives (in addition to `try`) that can perform look ahead in the input stream without actually advancing the parsing position in it.

 The first one is called `notFollowedBy`: